-To create an End Point Policy Group for the enterprise, select End Point Policy Groups under the Domain Policies menu and select Add (not shown).
+To create an End Point Policy Group for the enterprise, select End Point Policy Groups under the Domain Policies menu.
+Select Add (not shown).

 Enter an appropriate name in the Group Name field.
+Enterprise was used.
 Click Next.

-In the Policy Group tab, all fields used one of the default sets already pre-defined in the configuration.
+In the Policy Group tab, all fields used one of the default sets already pre-defined in the configuration, with the exception of the Signaling Rule, where the SM Side rule created in Section 7.4.1 was selected.
 Click Finish.